ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Orbea Gain D50 2020 model

 Update 29/11/2019 – The new 2020 model Orbea Gain D50 has now been released.
-Having looked at the specification, it remains largely unchanged from the 2019.
-It still looks absolutely gorgeous, and has some nice new colour schemes.
+Having looked at the specification, it remains largely unchanged from 2019.
+It still looks gorgeous and has some nice new colour schemes.

 Mid-Drive vs Hub motor